 A few minutes later a drunkard was passing by.
-He saw the thief and fell sorry for him thinking he was also some drunk who had passed out on the street.
-He stopped by to see if there was any bottle lying nearby because that’s what he was interested in — more liquor.
-But, there was none.
+He saw the thief and felt sorry for him thinking he was also some drunk who had passed out on the street.
+He stopped by to see if there were any bottles lying nearby because that’s what he was interested in — more liquor.
+But, there were none.
 Feeling angry, he left.
 Hardly had he gone when another man, who happened to be a gambler, saw the thief.

 “Poor loser,” he thought.
 “He must have lost so much that he’s scared to go home.”

 An hour passed and another thief happened to pass this way.
 He looked at the sleeping man and thought, “He must be an unfortunate small-time burglar like me who couldn’t get his hands on anything tonight.”

 Dawn was breaking over the horizon when a yogi was going to a nearby river for ablutions.
 He looked at the thief and began admiring him.

 “This is a real yogi,” he thought.
 “Unlike me, who’s still caught up in rituals, he’s just lying here carefree, without any belongings.
 This is the way of a yogi.”